Peter Norman's Reading Recommendations:

 Sarah Hall’s debut collection, The Beautiful Indifference (2011), is also notably disturbing (I guess that’s what I’m into!) and exceptionally accomplished.
 Here too you’ve got an impressive range of technique and approach, and in this case a masterful handling of colloquial voice.
 The harrowing lead piece, “Butcher’s Perfume,” may be one of my very favourite short stories of all time.
 I’m abashed that it took me so long to arrive at the work of this superb writer; I can’t wait to get into her 2019 collection, Sudden Traveller, and any of her several novels.

 Peter Norman’s novel, Emberton (Douglas & McIntyre, 2014), was longlisted for the Sunburst Award.
 His fiction has appeared in The Walrus, Joyland, Grain, PULP Literature, Victory Meat: New Fiction from Atlantic Canada, and elsewhere.
-His story Pumphouse Marsh can be found in the latest issue of The Fiddlehead, order your copy today!
+His story Pumphouse Marsh can be found in issue 287 of The Fiddlehead, order your copy today!

 See more at peternorman.ca